murer/dsopz/README.md

     cat entities.bak | dsopz csv -k kind1 kind2 -c col1 col2 > entities.csv

 As you can see, all commands use stdin or stdout to read/write entities.
 The file has one entity json per line.
-You will want to use ` | gzip` and `| gunzip` to manage large amount of entities.
+You can use ` | gzip` and `| gunzip` to manage large amount of entities.

 ### Entity File